Dangers of Periodontal Disease

 Recent and accredited research show the existence of a strong correlation between periodontal disease and important systemic pathologies.
 The risk of worsening cardiovascular pathologies, diabetes, and premature childbirth is increased in patients with untreated periodontitis.

-Heart Disease, Cardiovascular Disease
+Heart Disease, Cardiovascular Disease and Stroke

 Inflammation is a major risk factor for heart disease, and periodontal disease may increase the inflammation level throughout the body.
 This is caused by bacteria from periodontal pockets entering the bloodstream during chewing or tooth brushing resulting in pathogens circulating around the body.
 These pathogens then attach to blood vessels and increase clot formation.
 It has also been suggested that inflammation caused by gum disease may also trigger clot formation.
 Clots decrease blood flow to the heart, thereby causing an elevation in blood pressure and increasing the risk of a heart attack.

 A study completed by The Journal of the American Heart Association that investigated 657 people without known heart disease, found that people who had higher blood levels of certain disease-causing bacteria in the mouth, were more likely to have atherosclerosis in the carotid artery in the neck.

 Patients suffering from periodontal disease are 3 to 4 times more likely to have a stroke.
 Because periodontitis is linked to atherosclerosis which is the hardening and narrowing of your arteries, it causes a slower blood flow restricting the blood supply to your brain and potentially causing a stroke.